Procedures for Judge H. Christopher Mott

 - Do not use negative notice (i.e. 21 days) in motions to extend time to file schedules (the suspense time will run after the extension deadline, which does not give the trustee and creditors sufficient time to prepare and/or respond).

-Judge Mott expects that all parties will timely file Pre-Trial Orders in all adversary proceedings as set forth in the Scheduling Order and Appendix L-7016-a of the Local Bankruptcy Rules.
+Judge Mott expects that all parties will timely file a Joint Pre-Trial Orders in all adversary proceedings as set forth in the Scheduling Order and Local Rule 7016(c).

 Parties wishing to use electronic exhibits simply need to bring their computer or electronic device to the courtroom and connect it to one of the Court’s VGA cables, one of which is available at each counsel table and the podium.
 Most PCs support VGA connectivity.
 Apple Computers, iPads, and other tablets are also compatible with this system, but they require additional components to connect that are not supplied by the Court.